zkhan93/zkhan93.github.io/articles/c/_posts/2015-01-02-pointers-in-c.markdown

 date: 2015-01-02 07:39:00
 source_file: c/pointers-in-c.c
 ---
+Pointers are variables that stores the address of a data value, the type of both pointer and the data type should be same, pointer od `void` types can hold address of any data type, but necessary casting should be done explicitly.

 The code below will demostrate how we can use pointers in C
 {% highlight c linenos %}
 # include<stdio.h>